📥 Download raw

 -- fully spelled out: ⫫ xs = ∇ (λ ys → ⊥) xs

-But as we have assumed, in the very beginning of this file, that the type X is inhabited (by some element x₀), the two definitions are actually equivalent, and hence we will adopt the simpler one for the remaining development.
+Fortunately, as we have assumed (in the very beginning of this file), that the type X is inhabited (by some element x₀), the two definitions are actually equivalent, and hence we will adopt the simpler one for the remaining development.

 : L Set